ElianCordoba/softwareontheroad/src/content/s3-cloudfront-angular-react.md

 # AWS S3 Pricing
   - Image of S3 storage pricing
-  - Image of S3 bandwith pricing
+  - Image of S3 bandwidth pricing

 # AWS CloudFront pricing
-  - Image of cloudfront pricing
+  - Image of CloudFront pricing

 # Estimated total

   Let's say you have a SPA written in React or Angular, the bundle shouldn't be large than 2 MB.

-  If so, you should optimize the bundle size !
+  If so, you should optimize the bundle size!
 Large bundles slow downs the page speed and generate bad user experience.

-  And you get 50.000 vistors monthly, from the US, Europe and Asia.
+  And you get 50.000 visitors monthly, from the US, Europe, and Asia.

   Cost storage + Cost bandwith + Cost cloudfront US + Cost cloudfront EU + Cost Asia